turnkeylinux/tracker/RST_DOC_STYLE.rst

 Recommended RST Document Style
 ==============================

-This document is basically a cheat sheet for reStructuredText to help guide new people in following TurnKeyLinux's documenting style.
+This document is basically a cheat sheet for reStructuredText to help guide new people in following TurnKeyLinux's documenting style in GitHub.

 Contents
 --------